Skip to main content

 Multiple servers join together to create a Server Cluster.

 NOTE: The maximum number of servers in a cluster is FOUR.
-Larger deployments are possible - please raise a ticket with support to request further information.
+If you require a larger deployment, more sophisticated (but complex) solutions are available - please contact Digital Barriers for further details.

 Each machine in the cluster automatically synchronises accounts and rules and provides a connection point for encoders and viewing clients to connect to.
 On initial connection to any of the servers an encoder/viewer will then be supplied the address of all available servers to ensure the latest cluster information is shared: